BAK2K3/CIRPG/README.md

 -   [**Loot**](https://en.wikipedia.org/wiki/Loot_(video_games)): A term
     used to describe weapons that are generated after a successful battle.
--   **Run**: A term used to describe user’s playthrough of the game, from starting a new character to losing that character.
+-   **Run**: A term used to describe a user’s playthrough of the game, from starting a new character to losing that character.
 -   **User**: An individual playing the game.
 -   **Profile**: A user’s central hub, containing run statistics, their current